GSNL Data Policy principles

 principles described above.

-The exceptions will be negotiated between the Supersite Coordinators and the GSNL governance
+The exceptions will be negotiated between the Supersite Coordinator and the GSNL governance

 during the proposal evaluation process.
 After proposal approval, any further changes to the Data